msmdev/geno2phenoTB/README.rst

 following:

 #.
 A file named '<sample_id>_feature_importance_evaluation.tsv' containing a table with feature
-   importance values and resistance catalog info per drrug.
+   importance values and resistance catalog info per drug.
 #.
 A resistance report file '<drug>_resistance_report.txt' for each drug.

 Drug-specific machine learning models and a resistance mutation catalog for the following 12 drugs